-Quilting is a part of the fight for freedom
+Quilting is a part of African Spirituality

 The history of quilts began long before newspapers and books and certainly before European settlers arrived in their New World.
 We need to be aware that quilt history pre civil war from 1619-1865 did not yet have the guidelines for good quilt history research that is used today.